corda/corda/docs/source/running-doorman.rst

     :doneTransitionCode: Jira status to put approved tickets in

-:keystorePath: Path for the keystore
+:keystorePath: Path for the keystore.
+If not set (or null is passed) doorman will NOT perform any signing.
+    This is required in case of the HSM integration where signing process is offloaded (from doorman) to an external service that binds with an HSM.

 :rootStorePath: Path for the root keystore